-25 Years Ago: First Rock Hall Induction Honors Original Legends
+How the First Rock Hall Induction Honored the Original Legends

-On Jan.
-23, 1986, the Rock and Roll Hall of Fame, then only three years old, inducted its inaugural class during a star-studded ceremony in New York City.
+The Rock & Roll Hall of Fame, then only three years old, inducted its inaugural class on Jan.
+23, 1986 during a star-studded ceremony in New York City.

 Among the recipients were some of rock's founders: Chuck Berry, Elvis Presley, Little Richard, Fats Domino, Buddy Holly, the Everly Brothers, Ray Charles, James Brown, Sam Cooke and Jerry Lee Lewis.
-Though it was the first of its kind with no precedent to follow, it turned out to be an electric evening of live performances and emotional speeches from fellow musicians, who noted the massive influence of these first inductees.
+This was the first of its kind, with no precedent to follow.
+Still, the event turned out to be an electric evening of live performances and emotional speeches from fellow musicians, who noted the massive influence of these first inductees.

-"Thanks very much, ladies and gentlemen — you're about to find out how you get inducted," said Keith Richards while introducing Chuck Berry, whose impact on the Rolling Stones guitarist couldn't have been greater.
-"It's very difficult for me to talk about Chuck Berry," he said, "because I lifted every lick he ever played."
+"Thanks very much, ladies and gentlemen — you're about to find out how you get inducted," said Keith Richards.
+He introducing Chuck Berry, whose impact on the Rolling Stones co-founder couldn't have been greater.
+"It's very difficult for me to talk about Chuck Berry," he added, "because I lifted every lick he ever played."

 The list moved in alphabetical order, making Berry the first ever person inducted into the hall.
-The rock icon duck-walked across the stage in his signature style to accept the award.
+He duck-walked across the stage in his signature style to accept the award.